koodo-reader/koodo-reader/.github/ISSUE_TEMPLATE/3question.md

 ---
 name: Question
-about: Do you have any questions for Koodo Reader
+about: Do you have any questions about Koodo Reader
 labels: "question"
 ---